 WMCC expects students to be mature, honest and responsible members of the College community.
 Any behavior that infringes upon the rights, safety, property and privileges of another person or which impedes the educational process is unacceptable.
 In addition, any behavior or activity that violates state, local or federal law is unacceptable and will not be tolerated.
-For further information, refer to the Student Code of Conduct policy located in the Student Handbook or the Vice President of Academic Affairs, and the Judicial Committee of the College.
+For further information, refer to the Student Code of Conduct policy located in the Student Handbook.

+Disciplinary issues are the responsibility of the Vice President of Student Affairs in conjunction with the Vice President of Academic Affairs, and the Judicial Committee of the College.
 The Vice President of Student Affairs, or designee, may take administrative disciplinary action when necessary to ensure the safety of students, faculty and staff, and to ensure the continuation of the educational process.